How to fire a difficult client

 - A conflict of interest has arisen with another client.

-- There’s a cultural mismatch between our organizations.
+- There’s a cultural mismatch between our organisations.

 - We’re technologically incompatible.